wso2/streaming-integrator/README.md

 ## Deploy in Docker

-WSO2 Streaming Integrator has a docker distribution so that it can be deployed in any container-orchestration system.
+WSO2 Streaming Integrator has a Docker distribution so that it can be deployed in any container-orchestration system.
-The docker image can be build from the source or can be download directly from the docker_hub.
+The Docker image can be built from the source, or downloaded directly from Docker Hub.

-### Build the docker image
+### Build the Docker Image

-To build the docker image from the source the host machine should have docker installed and run the `mvn clean install -Ddocker.skip=false` from the root directory.
+To build the Docker image from the source, the host machine should have Docker installed.
+Run `mvn clean install -Ddocker.skip=false` from the root directory to build the Docker image.

-### Get from docker hub
+### Get the Image from Docker Hub

-Please use following command to get the docker image from the docker hub.
+Please use the following command to get the Docker image from Docker Hub.

 ```bash
 docker pull wso2/streaming-integrator
 ```

-## Deploy in kubernetes
+## Deploy in Kubernetes

 WSO2 Streaming Integrator can be deployed in a Kubernetes cluster using Siddhi Operator.
-* [Siddhi operator](https://github.com/siddhi-io/siddhi-operator) enables the deployment of Siddhi apps directly in your kubernetes cluster using a kubernetes custom resource.
+* [Siddhi operator](https://github.com/siddhi-io/siddhi-operator) enables the deployment of Siddhi apps directly in your Kubernetes cluster using a Kubernetes Custom Resource.
-For more details please refer to [Installing the Streaming Integrator Using Kubernetes](https://docs.wso2.com/display/INSTALL/Installing+Enterprise+Integrator+Using+Kubernetes)
+For more details please refer to [Installing Streaming Integrator Using Kubernetes](https://docs.wso2.com/display/INSTALL/Installing+Enterprise+Integrator+Using+Kubernetes).

 ## Support